 Using This Site

 I am a PhD candidate in Criminology at the University of Pennsylvania.
 My research focuses on Crime Prevention Through Environmental Design (CPTED), specifically on the effect of door locks and outdoor lighting on crime.
-My other interests include making crime data more accessible to the public, the effect of marijuana of interpersonal violence, and the role of private action in crime prevention.
+My other interests include making crime data more accessible to the public and the role of private action in crime prevention.

 - asciiSetupReader: Open an 'SPSS' or 'SAS' data file using a .txt file that has the data and a .sps or .sas file with setup instructions.

 - fastDummies: Quickly create dummy columns and rows for data analysis.

 - boxoffice: Download daily box office information (how much each movie earned in theaters).

 - I worked with the NACJD team to produce their second ever Justice Data Learning Guide.
 This guide explained how to use the Law Enforcement Agencies Identfiers Crosswalk (LEAIC).
 The guide can be found here.

 - My website Crime by the Numbers provides analysis of crime data as well as advice on how to work with certain crime data sets.